About Me

 I publish my research as books, articles, and essays, and I also have an art practice.

-I work broadly in the field of queer media studies, by which I mean: 1) media studies that centres the work of queer people and their visions of justice; and 2) methodological and theoretical approaches to media studies that draw from queer theory.
-I focus primarily on how queer social movements use digital technologies to share information.
-I consider how queer information activism helps us rethink issues of accessibility, data-management, and participation in networked media environments.
+I work in queer media studies, by which I mean: 1) media studies that centres the work of queer people and their visions of justice; and 2) methodological and theoretical approaches to media studies that draw from queer theory.
+I focus on how queer social movements use digital technologies to share information, and consider how their work disrupts and reimagines digital infrastructures.
 Much of my work is historical and draws on archival research and interviews.

 I am also the In Focus editor for the Journal of Cinema and Media Studies and I serve on the board of Grunt Gallery in Vancouver.